pathikrit/Scrivener/README.md

 - Install and start the server - First run setup.sh which should install everything necessary and then run start_server.sh

 ---

+**TODO**:

+- Websockets and since parameter to push updates
+- shellinabox